linode/docs/docs/databases/redis/redis-on-ubuntu-14-04.md

 Starting from version 3.0, there is also a *Redis Cluster*, which is a data sharding solution with automatic management, handling failover and replication.
 With Redis Cluster you are able to automatically split your dataset among multiple nodes, which is useful when your dataset is larger than a single server RAM.
 It also gives you an ability to continue operations when a subset of the nodes are experiencing failures or are unable to communicate with the rest of the cluster.

-In this guide you will set up master slave replication as it is the simplest option.
+In this guide you will set up master slave replication with the read-only slaves as it is the simplest option.

 ## Setting Up Master Slave Replication